 - 6.1 The spatial distribution is not justified.
-We summarise our position below and update where appropriate: - The submitted plan supports an approach where allocated and safeguarded sites will be evenly distributed amongst the Core Area and Key settlements, where practicable and guided by the Green Belt Review.
-It is Redrow's view that growth should be concentrated towards the most sustainable part of the borough, the Core Area. - The NPPF confirms that Green Belt Review should support rather than constrain the Council's ability to deliver growth to the key settlements. - The findings of the Green Belt Review and SHLAA have led to an uneven distribution of sites, with too much proposed in the Key Settlements of Newton-le-Willows, Blackbrook & Haydock and Garswood, as well as Windle (which is not identified as a Key Settlement or part of the Core Area in the submitted plan), rather than locating development within the Core Area. - The Core Area does not receive an appropriate proportion of growth and once again this is unevenly distributed within the different wards and sub areas within it, with Parr, Sutton and West Park receiving very low growth; whilst Eccleston also receives very low growth (given that all but 32 of its 988 dwelling total are taken up by the Eccleston Golf Course site 3HS which is safeguarded and not closely related to the actual suburb of Eccleston as noted above).
-Conversely the Town Centre, Bold and Thatto Heath wards receive over 50% of the overall development and 65% of the Core Area's development.
-This uneven distribution is shown on the plan at Figure 4.1 and the further plan and table below (at Figure 6.1 and 6.2). - Our analysis also demonstrated that those areas that attracted the highest level of local representation at Preferred Options/ Regulation 18 stage (most notably Rainford, Eccleston, Haydock and Rainhill) also saw the most allocations removed or downgraded.
-This would suggest that many of these sites have been removed in response to local opposition, and would align with the Council's effective admission at paragraph 3.57 (SD025) that local opposition was the reason for the quantum of safeguarded land being reduced in the Submission Plan (see our answer to question 8). - Based on this, we suggest that the proposed distribution should be reconsidered as it is simply not justified, nor effective, as it will not deliver the balanced sustainable development required by policy LPA02.
-We believe that additional allocations and safeguarded sites are required to boost supply in the areas that are underserved within the Submission Plan including Eccleston.
+We summarise our position below: - The submitted plan supports an approach where allocated and safeguarded sites will be evenly distributed amongst the key settlements, where practicable and guided by the Green Belt Review. - The NPPF confirms that Green Belt Review should support rather than constrain the Council's ability to deliver growth to the key settlements. - The findings of the Green Belt Review and SHLAA have led to an uneven distribution of sites, with very little proposed development in Billinge, Rainhill and Rainford.
+This under provision is particularly stark when considered against Windle which is not a key settlement yet receives more growth (7.7%) than all but one of the key settlements (Newton Le Willows & Earlestown). - Whilst the Core Area will receive a large amount of development this is again unevenly distributed within the different wards and sub areas within it, with Parr, Sutton and West Park receiving very low growth; whilst Eccleston also receives very low growth (given that all but 32 of its 988 dwelling total are taken up by the Eccleston Golf Course site 3HS which is safeguarded and not closely related to the actual suburb of Eccleston).
+Conversely the Town Centre, Bold and Thatto Heath wards receive over 50% of the overall development and 65% of the Core Area's development - The Council seek to justify this distribution to the key settlements in paragraph 6.27 of SD026: "Whilst a site allocation is not identified in all settlements (as the housing market operates over a larger footprint) the SHBLP Submission Draft contains at least one site allocation within or close to each Key Settlement.
+The proposed spread of housing development also takes account of proposals within neighbouring districts such as at Halsnead, which is just to the west of Rainhill and is allocated for about 1,500 new dwellings in Knowsley's adopted local plan."
+We strongly dispute that development at Halsnead can be considered to make a contribution to Rainhill's needs.
+Firstly, it is an urban extension to Whiston, a distinctly separate settlement and housing market area to Rainhill and secondly it is in a different district, where there is an agreement in place that each authority will cater for its own needs. - Our analysis also demonstrated that those areas that attracted the highest level of local representation at Preferred Options/ Regulation 18 stage (most notably Rainford, Eccleston, Haydock and Rainhill) also saw the most allocations removed or downgraded.
+This would suggest that many of these sites have been removed in response to local opposition, and would align with the Council's effective admission at paragraph 3.57 (SD025) that local opposition was the reason for the quantum of safeguarded land being reduced in the Submission Plan (see our answer to question 8).

+Based on this, we suggest that the proposed distribution should be reconsidered as it is simply not justified, nor effective, as it will not deliver the balanced sustainable development required by policy LPA02.
+We believe that additional allocations and safeguarded sites are required to boost supply in the areas that are underserved within the Submission Plan including Rainhill.